rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 {{< /codecaption >}}

 That `replace` line is used, as the comment suggests, for local testing.
-It's mentioned in the Hugo docs, but without much further info about what it really does.
+It's mentioned in the Hugo docs, but without much further info about what it really does or if its placement in `go.mod` matters.
 Thankfully [this blog post](https://thewebivore.com/using-replace-in-go-mod-to-point-to-your-local-module/) was helpful to get the gist, and I *think* it now works as expected.

 And the "local testing" thing really makes the difference in workflows compared to submodules: I can tweak my shortcodes in their local folder outside the blog repo, and when I save changes, the `hugo server` running in my blog repo automatically picks them up.
 It's almost as if this is the way it's supposed to work in the first place!
 …And what I already had when I still had the shortcodes in my blog rather then external, so… yeah.
 But external though!

+{{< addendum title="From local testing to deployment" >}}
+Before you deploy your site by pushing to whereever your site is built from (like Netlify), you'll have to comment out that `replace` line in `go.mod` again, because Netlify won't know that local path of yours.
+{{< /addendum >}}

 I have now deleted my `themes` directory, ran `git submodule deinit` on both submodules, and *it still works* --- even on netlify!
 So I'm reasonably confident that yes, this modules thing… it might actually work?
 Just like that?

-I'm not sure how to handle the precedence thing though, so what if I want to make sure some shortcode in `jemus42/jemsugo` takes precendence over a shortcode with the same name in a different module, but I assume there's a solution for that.
+I'm not sure how to handle the precedence thing though, so what if I wanted to make sure some shortcode in `jemus42/jemsugo` takes precendence over a shortcode with the same name in a different module --- I assume there's a solution for that, but I'll look into that some more once I actually have the need for it.
-According to [bep, modules are here to stay and the `theme = ` thing is left for compatibility](https://discourse.gohugo.io/t/hugo-modules-for-dummies/20758/3), so I doubt there's something modules *can't* do that was possible before.
+In any case, according to [bep, modules are here to stay and the `theme = ` thing is left for compatibility](https://discourse.gohugo.io/t/hugo-modules-for-dummies/20758/3), so I doubt there's something modules *can't* do that was possible before.

+## Conclusion

+This whole shift in workflows is still pretty new to me, and I mainly discovered my way through it while I was still writing this post.

+I haven't gathered a lot of experience with the Hugo modules approach yet, and there might be a case or two in which I wish I'd still be using the original approach (using my theme as a `git` submodule and my shortcodes in my site).
+I guess the worst thing that could happen would be learning more about how Go works, especially with regards to module caching (*where are they even stored*?) and versioning, or whatever that `_vendor` thing is all about.

+Well, I'll see how it \*clear's throat\* … *Goes*.

 <!-- Links -->